 What to expect from your visit to Houghton Mill

-From scenic walks along the river to popping into our tea-room for a takeaway treat, here is all the information you need to get the best out of your visit - whatever the weather.
+From guided tours of our mill to scenic walks along the river and popping into our tea-room for a takeaway treat, here is all the information you need to get the best out of your visit - whatever the weather.

 Parking and when you arrive

 There is no need to pre-book a car parking space at Houghton Mill.
-Our car park is free for members or £3 for non-members.
-You can stay for up to two hours and the car park will be open from 8:30am until 4pm when the gate will be locked.
-Upon arrival to the car park, one of our welcome team will be on hand to show you where to park and answer any questions you might have about your visit.
+Our car park is free for National Trust members or £3 for non-members.
+You can stay for up to two hours and the car park is open daily from 8.30am until 4pm when the gate will be locked.

 Please note the car park is limited in size and during busy periods such as school holidays, we advise using alternative modes of transport.
 Various car parks are available in the nearby town of St Ives, from here you can get one of the many buses which stop near to Houghton Mill (the closest bus stop is an approximate 5 minute walk).

 Houghton Mill offers two pre-booked experiences; Guided Tours, where our knowledgeable tour guides will guide you through the historic watermill and will tell the story of Houghton centuries long history, as well as the journey of the grain as it is made into flour.
 New for this year we also have Meet the Miller sessions, which are a self-led exploration of the flour bagging floor and the milling floor, allowing you to witness the traditional milling process from our experienced millers and see how real stoneground flour is made.
 Tickets for both of these experiences can be booked here.